Higher order representation stability and ordered configuration spaces of manifolds: Introduction

 \section{Introduction}

-The object of this paper is to introduce the concept of \emph{secondary representation stability} and prove that this phenomenon is present in the homology of the ordered configuration spaces of a connected noncompact manifold.
-Church, Ellenberg, and Farb \cite{CEF} proved that, in each fixed homological degree $i$, these homology groups are \emph{representation stable}: up to the action of the symmetric groups, the homology classes stabilize under the operation of adding a particle ``at infinity."
+The objective of this paper is to introduce the concept of \emph{secondary representation stability} and prove that this phenomenon is present in the homology of the ordered configuration spaces of a connected noncompact manifold.
+Church--Ellenberg--Farb \cite{CEF} proved that, in each fixed homological degree $i$, these homology groups are \emph{representation stable}: up to the action of the symmetric groups, the homology classes stabilize under the operation of adding a point ``near infinity."
 In this paper, we exhibit patterns between {\it unstable} homology groups in different homological degrees.
-We show that certain sequences of unstable homology groups stabilize under the new operation of adding {\it pairs} of particles orbiting each other ``at infinity."
-We formalize this secondary representation stability phenomenon using the language of twisted skew-commutative algebras.
+We show that certain sequences of unstable rational homology groups stabilize under the new operation of adding {\it pairs} of points orbiting each other ``near infinity."
+We formalize this secondary representation stability phenomenon using the theory of twisted skew-commutative algebras.